-The merger provisions contained within Part XVA of the Companies Law (2007 Revision, as amended) do contain shareholder appraisal rights similar to those provided for under Delaware law.
+The merger provisions contained within Part XVA of the Companies Law do contain shareholder appraisal rights similar to those provided for under Delaware law.
 Such rights are limited to a merger under Part XVA and do apply to schemes of arrangement as discussed below.

-The Companies Law (2007 Revision, as amended) also contains separate statutory provisions that provide for the merger, reconstruction and amalgamation of companies.
+The Companies Law also contains separate statutory provisions that provide for the merger, reconstruction and amalgamation of companies.
 Those are commonly referred to in the Cayman Islands as "schemes of arrangement."

 The procedural and legal requirements necessary to consummate these transactions are more rigorous and take longer to complete than the procedures typically required to consummate a merger in the United States.
 Under Cayman Islands law and practice, a scheme of arrangement in relation to a solvent Cayman Islands company must be approved at a shareholders' meeting by a majority of each class of the company's shareholders who are present and voting (either in person or by proxy) at such meeting.
 The shares voted in favor of the scheme of arrangement must also represent at least 75% of the value of each relevant class of the company's shareholders present and voting at the meeting.
 The convening of these meetings and the terms of the amalgamation must also be sanctioned by the Grand Court of the Cayman Islands.
-Although there is no requirement to seek the consent of the creditors of the parties involved in the scheme of arrangement, the Grand Court typically seeks to ensure that the creditors have consented to the transfer of their liabilities to the surviving entity or that the scheme of arrangement does not otherwise materially adversely affect creditors' interests.
-Furthermore, the court will only approve a scheme of arrangement if it is satisfied that:
+Although there is no requirement to seek the consent of the creditors of the parties involved in the scheme of arrangement, the Grand Court typically seeks to ensure that the creditors have consented to the transfer of their liabilities to the surviving entity or that the scheme of arrangement if it is satisfied that:

-- · the statutory provisions as to majority vote have been complied with; - the shareholders who voted at the meeting in question fairly represent the relevant class of shareholders to which they belong.

-- the scheme of arrangement is such as a businessman would reasonably approve; and - the scheme of arrangement is not one that would more properly be sanctioned under some other provision of the Companies Law.
+- the statutory provisions as to majority vote have been complied with; - the shareholders who voted at the meeting in question fairly represent the relevant class of shareholders to which they belong. - · the scheme of arrangement is such as a businessman would reasonably approve; and - the scheme of arrangement is not one that would more properly be sanctioned under some other provision of the Companies Law.